On what to feed your puppy

 my_backyard

-As far as the recipe for solid food, however, it cannot contain only muscle meat.
-It is equally important to make sure that the diet is amended with nutritionally-dense organ meats, i.e. offal, such as heart, gizzards, liver, kidney, etc. While the puppies teeth are still developing, these foods can be blended up with some ground meat, making up no more than 20% of the entire volume of the recipe.
-Liver in particular should only be added once or twice a week, as the high levels of vitamin A can cause problems such as weight loss, emaciation, joint pain, impaired growth, and a dull, rough coat.
-In addition and sometimes instead of the offal, raw egg yolks – carefully separated from their whites – are an excellent addition to this recipe.
-Raw egg whites are always avoided due to their avidin content, which interferes with biotin absorption.
+Solid food cannot be only muscle meat.
+Nutrient-dense organ meats (offal such as heart, gizzards, liver, kidney) are essential.
+While teeth are still developing, these can be blended with ground meat, making up no more than 20% of the total recipe.
+Liver should be added only once or twice a week, since excessive vitamin A can cause problems like weight loss, emaciation, joint pain, impaired growth, and a rough coat.

 eating

-• includes 20% ground offal, i.e. heart, liver, kidney, gizzard, etc.
+• includes 20% ground offal (heart, liver, kidney, gizzard, etc.)

-• two raw egg yolks (no whites)
+• 2 raw egg yolks (no whites)

 • 4 tbsp egg shell powder